netdata/netdata/docs/alerts-and-notifications/notifications/centralized-cloud-notifications/centralized-cloud-notifications-reference.md

 - The Space's name
 - The node's name
 - Alert status: critical, warning, cleared
-- Previous alert status
+- Previous Alert status
-- Time at which the alert triggered
+- Time at which the Alert triggered
-- Chart context that triggered the alert
+- Chart context that triggered the Alert
-- Name and information about the triggered alert
+- Name and information about the triggered Alert
 - Alert value
-- Total number of warning and critical alerts on that node
+- Total number of warning and critical Alerts on that node
-- Threshold for triggering the given alert state
+- Threshold for triggering the given Alert state
 - Calculation or database lookups that Netdata uses to compute the value
-- Source of the alert, including which file you can edit to configure this alert on an individual node
+- Source of the Alert, including which file you can edit to configure this Alert on an individual node
 - Direct link to the node’s chart in Cloud dashboards.